Using Centreon el7 ISO¶

 # systemctl start centreontrapd

-To make services automatically start during system bootup run these commands on the central server:
+To automatically start services at system bootup, run these commands on the central server:

 The Centreon web interface contains several menus, each with a specific function: